drpetersonfernandes/SimpleZipDrive/ReadMe.md

 ## License

-This project has an GPL-3.0 license.
-The DokanNet library has an MIT license.
-Dokan library contains LGPL and MIT licensed programs.
+This project has a GPL-3.0 license.
+The DokanNet and SharpZipLib libraries have an MIT license.
+The underlying Dokan library contains LGPL and MIT licensed programs.

 ## Acknowledgements

 *   [DokanNet](https://github.com/dokan-dev/dokan-dotnet) - .NET wrapper for Dokan
 *   [Dokan](https://github.com/dokan-dev/dokany) - User-mode file system library for Windows
+*   [SharpZipLib](https://github.com/icsharpcode/SharpZipLib) - A comprehensive Zip, GZip, Tar and BZip2 library for .NET